 As with all wild sea creatures, respect is foremost important.

-Never chase or harass sea turtles, as not only can they bite you with their strong beaks, but this isn't the best way to enjoy them either.
+Never chase or harass sea turtles.
+Turtles can they bite you with their strong beaks, but this isn’t the best way to enjoy them either.

 The best way to enjoy your experience when you spot a turtle is to either let it swim to you, or to approach it slowly.
 Depending on how much interaction a turtle has had with scuba divers, will depend on how shy it will be you.